 The national average time for a divorce if you both agree is 33 weeks according to the UK Government.

-The average time for an agreed divorce using our managed services at Divorce-Online is 14-16 weeks.
+At Divorce-Online.co.uk, the average time for an agreed, amicable divorce using our managed divorce service is 14-16 weeks.

 How long is it between the filing of a divorce petition and a decree absolute?